-From the numerical results reported in the last few subsections, one can see that our sGS-ADMM outperforms the powerful commercial solver Gurobi in solving large-scale LPs arising from Wasserstein barycenter problems.
+From the numerical results reported in the last few subsections, one can see that our sGS-ADMM outperforms the powerful commercial solver Gurobi in terms of the computational time for solving large-scale LPs arising from Wasserstein barycenter problems.
 Our sGS-ADMM is also much more efficient than another non-regularization-based algorithm BADMM that is designed to solve the primal LP \eqref{repro}.
 Comparing to IBP on non-grid-supported data, our sGS-ADMM always returns high quality solutions comparable to those obtained by Gurobi but within much shorter computational time.
 Moreover, our sGS-ADMM is also able to find a ``smooth'' barycenter as in IBP even though we do not modify the LP objective function by adding an entropic regularization.
 Finally, we would like to emphasize that in contrast to IBP that uses a small $\varepsilon$, our sGS-ADMM does not suffer from numerical instability issues or exceedingly slow convergence speed.
 Thus, one can easily apply our sGS-ADMM for computing a high quality Wasserstein barycenter without the need to implement sophisticated stabilization techniques as in the case of IBP.

-\section{Concluding remarks}
+\section{Concluding Remarks}

 In this paper, we consider the problem of computing a Wasserstein barycenter with pre-specified support points for a set of discrete probability distributions with finite support points.
 This problem can be modeled as a large-scale linear programming (LP) problem.
 To solve this LP, we derive its dual problem and then adapt a symmetric Gauss-Seidel based alternating direction method of multipliers (sGS-ADMM) to solve the resulting dual problem.
 We also establish its global linear convergence without any condition.
 Moreover, we have designed the algorithm so that all the subproblems involved can be solved exactly and efficiently in a distributed fashion.
-This makes our sGS-ADMM highly suitable for computing a Wasserstein barycenter on a large dataset.
-Finally, we have conducted detailed numerical experiments on synthetic datasets and image datasets to illustrate the efficiency of our method.
+This makes our sGS-ADMM highly suitable for computing a Wasserstein barycenter on a large data set.
+Finally, we have conducted detailed numerical experiments on synthetic data sets and image data sets to illustrate the efficiency of our method.